 Few states can match the scale and scope of Florida's industry assets.
-Supported by the growth of a strong economy, thriving infrastructure, and a world-class workforce, there are nine key commercial industries in Florida.
-From growing aviation fintech and MRO groups to semiconductor and medical device manufacturing, Florida-based facilities are among the most innovative in the world.
-And they chose Florida to call home, where today's leaders commit to keeping business taxes and regulatory requirements low to continue paving the way for their success.
+Supported by the growth of a strong economy, thriving infrastructure, and a world-class workforce, Florida is home to nine key commercial industries.
+From aviation fintech and MRO groups to semiconductor and medical device manufacturing, Florida-based facilities are among the most innovative in the world.
+Businesses choose Florida for its low taxes and regulatory requirements, which pave the way for their success.
 Agriculture is a major industry in Florida, but it doesn't make the top 10 list of foreign exports.

-Solar employment increased 21% in Florida last year, according to the Orlando Sentinel, and residential solar installation accounted for 63% of those jobs.
-Just over 19% of Florida's population is over 65, according to Pew Research, compared to 15% of the U.S. If Florida were an independent nation, it would have the 17th largest GDP in the world, ranking just behind Indonesia and above Turkey, the Netherlands, Saudi Arabia, Switzerland and Argentina.
+Solar employment increased 21% in Florida last year, according to the Orlando Sentinel, with residential solar installation accounting for 63% of those jobs.
+Just over 19% of Florida's population is over 65, according to Pew Research, compared to 15% of the U. UU.
+If Florida were an independent nation, it would have the 17th largest GDP in the world, ranking just behind Indonesia and above Turkey, the Netherlands, Saudi Arabia, Switzerland and Argentina.
 Scientific American reported that while Florida has the eighth highest potential for solar power generation in the U.